claudiofahey/nautilus-iiot-demo/README.md

 See [Pravega Gateway](pravega-gateway/README.md) for more information.

-### Run the Data Generator
+### Run the Data Generators

 This will run Python applications that generate synthetic data and writes it to Pravega via the Pravega Gateway.
+You may run any number of these and use a variety of options.
+Run with the `--help` option.

 ```
 cd streaming_data_generator